Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 - Nodular scabies: This type of scabies may develop as itchy, raised bumps or lumps, especially around your genitals, armpits, or groin.

 - Norwegian scabies: Some people with scabies may develop another form of infestation known as Norwegian scabies or crusted scabies.
 This is a more severe and extremely contagious type of scabies.
-People with crusted scabies develop thick crusts of skin that contain thousands of mites and eggs.
+People with crusted scabies develop thick skin crusts that contain thousands of mites and eggs.
+This condition is life threatening.

 Crusted scabies usually develops in people with weakened immune systems.
 This includes people who are: